 What on earth is going on?
 After being totally obliterated in the ’70s by a wave of imported Japanese bikes, the British motorbike manufacturing industry seems to be making a bit of a come back.
 We’ve all seen Triumph return to great success, but now many more British brands are hitting the market with brand new bikes that look pretty damned good.

-After wearing this helmet almost everyday for the last month, I think it’s about time I stuck a review of it on here.
-I initially bought this helmet as a cheap stop gap measure, after dropping my old AGV and putting a nice crack in the outer shell – doh!
-Amazon were running an 80% off discount on many end of range lines and although I’d rather buy a helmet in a store where I can try it on, the price was so good I decided to take a gamble.
+After wearing this helmet almost every day for the last month, I think it’s about time I stuck a review of it on here.
+I initially bought this helmet as a cheap stop-gap measure, after dropping my old AGV and putting a nice crack in the outer shell – doh!
+Amazon was running an 80% off discount on many end of range lines and although I’d rather buy a helmet in a store where I can try it on, the price was so good I decided to take a gamble.

 Usually when I pull up after a ride, I find I’ve collected a lot of wildlife along the way.
 For a change today, I found this one still alive.